 Sally and I exchanged glances and smiled.
 Irv was in his elements and unstoppable now, “While the others in the group spoke only with our Chief Engineer, Kelly Johnson, Armstrong made it a point to go around, stopping by every member of the Skunkworks team and even the Pratt and Whitney guys working on the J58 power plant.
 He listened attentively to each one of us.
 My last glimpse was of him shaking hands with a contractor’s man who was holding a ladder while another changed a light bulb.”

 The ritual thereafter began predictably.
-Like hundreds of other evenings.
-Me, giving Sally a quick peck on the cheek at her door and walking down the length of the hallway to my apartment.
-And her, waiting till I reached my doorstep and giving me a tiny wave.
+Like hundreds of other evenings – me, giving Sally a quick peck on the cheek at her door and walking down the length of the hallway to my apartment.
+And her, waiting till I reached my doorstep and giving me a tiny wave before going inside.

 When I turned to look at Sally, she was fast asleep, a smile still playing on her face, like some supernova remnant.
 “Goodnight, darling,” I whispered and held her close till I drifted off.

-Sally surrendered her lease and moved in with me on Christmas day.
+Sally surrendered her lease and moved in with me on New Year’s Day.
 It seemed only natural.
 We might follow the Canada geese next fall.
 If my knees can take it.